msinclair-py/molecular-dynamics/docs/quickstart.rst

 Running on HPC Clusters
 ~~~~~~~~~~~~~~~~~~~~~~~

-For running multiple replicas on a cluster with PBS:
+For running multiple replicas on a cluster with PBS either submit a normal job
+and call `python script.py` using the LocalSettings or a few prepared Settings
+configs are provided for ALCF Polaris and ALCF Aurora:

 .. code-block:: python

    import parsl
-   from molecular_simulations.simulate import LocalSettings
+   from molecular_simulations.simulate import AuroraSettings

-   settings = LocalSettings.from_yaml("parsl_config.yaml")
+   settings = AuroraSettings.from_yaml("parsl_config.yaml")
    config = settings.config_factory("/path/to/run_dir")
    parsl.load(config)